 Joint inspection teams are made up of inspectors from the Care Inspectorate from both health and social work backgrounds, along with inspectors from Education Scotland, Healthcare Improvement Scotland and Her Majesty's Inspectorate of Constabulary for Scotland.
-We also use associate assessors drawn from a pool of experienced professionals who have been nominated by CPPs and their employers to take part in strategic inspection teams.
+We also use associate assessors and clinical partners drawn from a pool of experienced professionals who have been nominated by Healthcare Improvement Scotland and CPPs and their employers to take part in strategic inspection teams.
 Young inspection volunteers aged 18 to 26 years who have direct experience of care and/or child protection services also participate in these inspections.
 They are supported by a voluntary organisation to help them contribute positively to inspections.